apache/nuttx/tools/README.txt

   image.
 It accepts an rcS script "template" and generates and image that may be mounted under /etc in the NuttX pseudo file system.

+  TIP: Edit the resulting header file and mark the generated data values as 'const' so that they will be stored in FLASH.

 mkdeps.c
 cnvwindeps.c
 mkwindeps.sh